flucoma/flucoma-for-pedagogues/flucoma-for-pedagogues.md

 **"Know Your Data"**

 As with all data science and machine learning, understanding what data represents, what it can tell you (and more importantly what it _can't_), and what transformations _do_ to data is essential.
 It is continuously important for FluCoMa learners to reflect on their data.
 There are a few visualization tools that are very important for users to get comfortable with including the Waveform object (`fluid.waveform~` in Max and `FluidWaveform` in SuperCollider).
-While teaching, these tools should be used whenever possible to help students understand the data processing that is happening and get them in the habit of visually checking on their data regularly to build understanding of what they're data represents.
+While teaching, these tools should be used whenever possible to help learners understand the data processing that is happening and get them in the habit of visually checking on their data regularly to build understanding of what they're data represents.

 Many machine learning algorithms make various assumptions about data (similar to now humans make assumptions about sound and machine listening).
 One of these assumptions is that the dimensions in a DataSet are identically distributed, often Gaussian distributed.
 It can be important to know how one's data is distributed and relatively easy to check on using a histogram.
 Our [Distribution and Histograms](https://learn.flucoma.org/learn/distribution/) page gives some examples of different kinds of distributions, what they mean, and some example code to check on a distribution using a histogram.